1601-mma2013/Interactive-Directory/README.md

 # I. Analysis
 ## 1. Research
 ### a.
 Scope
-Objective - to ensure the increases of productivity of the student by increasing their efficiency of receiving and gaining information about MMU and their respective faculty.
+Objective - to ensure the increases of productivity of the student by increasing their efficiency of receiving and gaining information about MMU and their respective faculty

 ### b.
 Audit
 Review existing work and product